0xWDG/calendo-issues/README.md

-# calendo-issues
+# Calendo issues

-Report any issues in Calendo.
+Report any issues which you encountered with [Calendo](https://wesleydegroot.nl/apps/Calendo).